stonith404/pocket-id/docs/jellyfin.md

 - [Jellyfin SSO Plugin](https://github.com/9p4/jellyfin-plugin-sso)
 - HTTPS connection to your Jellyfin server

-### OIDC - Pocket-ID Setup
+### OIDC - Pocket ID Setup
 To start, we need to create a new SSO resource in our Jellyfin application.

 > Replace the `JELLYFINDOMAIN` and `PROVIDER` elements in the URL.

-1. Log into the admin panel, go to OIDC Clients -> Add OIDC Client.
+1. Log into the admin panel, and go to OIDC Clients -> Add OIDC Client.
 2. **Name**: Jellyfin (or any name you prefer)
 3. **Callback URL**: `https://JELLYFINDOMAIN.com/sso/OID/redirect/PROVIDER`
 4. For this example, we’ll be using the provider named "test_resource."